EnesArican/shopping-basket-api/README.md

 </br>

 **Build and run the application** </br>
-Open a command prompt and navigate to the project folder.
+Open a terminal and navigate to the project folder.
 Start up the application by running the `run-api.sh` bash script.
 ```shell
 $ ./run-api.sh
 ```